syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/aws.md

 10. After deploying the application, Sign in your AWS account and you can see the published Lambda function in AWS console.
 ![Convert HTMLToPDF AWS Step8](htmlconversion_images/AWS8.png)

-## Refer to the following steps to invoke the AWS Lambda function from the console application:
+## Steps to invoke the AWS Lambda function from the console application

 1. Create a new console project.
 ![Convert HTMLToPDF AWS Step9](htmlconversion_images/AWS9.png)

-2. Create a project name and select folder path.
+2. In project configuration windows, name the project and select Create.
 ![Convert HTMLToPDF AWS Step10](htmlconversion_images/AWS10.png)

-3. Install the AWSSDK.Core, AWSSDK.Lambda and Newtonsoft.Json package as a reference to your main application from the NuGet.org.
+3. Install the [AWSSDK.Core](https://www.nuget.org/packages/AWSSDK.Core), [AWSSDK.Lambda](https://www.nuget.org/packages/AWSSDK.Lambda) and [Newtonsoft.Json package](https://www.nuget.org/packages/Newtonsoft.Json/13.0.2-beta3) as a reference to your main application from the [NuGet.org](https://www.nuget.org/).
 ![Convert HTMLToPDF AWS Step11](htmlconversion_images/AWS11.png)

 4. Include the following namespaces in Program.cs file.